Introduction to MySQL ON DELETE CASCADE

 Example #2 – Creating a child table

-We will also create a sub-table for a foreign key referential action and implementing the MySQL ON DELETE CASCADE with CREATE TABLE statement below:
+We will also create a sub-table for a foreign key referential action and implement the MySQL ON DELETE CASCADE with CREATE TABLE statement below:

 Example #3 – Entering some inputs in the tables created above